neelsmith/papyrus_to_pixels/docs/index.md

 ## Week at a glance: Mar.
-19 - 21
+26

-- Tuesday: discussion of project ideas (in Fenwick 420)
+- Tuesday: work on lab 4
-- Thurday: workshop formal project proposal (in O'Neil)
+- Thursday: no class (Easter break)